smcclatchy/introductory-statistics-with-r/_episodes/09-loading-data.md

 We can extract specific values by specifying row and column indices in the format: data_frame[row_index, column_index]
-For instance, to extract the first row and column from surveys:
+For instance, to extract the first row and column from tumor:

 ~~~